 Disclosures or information may be received from pupils, parents or other members of the public.
 School recognises that those who disclose such information may do so with difficulty, having chosen carefully to whom they will speak.
-Accordingly all staff will handle disclosures with sensitivity The school will work closely with individual learning plans to ensure that pupils with communication difficulties are enabled to express themselves to a member of staff with appropriate skills.
-This may include the use of pictures to communicate wishes and feelings.
+Accordingly all staff will handle disclosures with sensitivity.
+Bespoke support will be provided for pupils with communication difficulties, so that they are enabled to express themselves to a member of staff with appropriate skills.